energysystems/docs/tools/sector-coupled-euro-calliope-hands-on.md

 ## Premise
 This short wiki is intended for users that already have a basic knowledge of the Calliope modelling framework.
 If you don't, please have a look at [Calliope's documentation](https://calliope.readthedocs.io/en/stable/index.html) first.
 It is especially advised to have at least tried to run "[Tutorial #1](https://calliope.readthedocs.io/en/stable/user/tutorials.html)" successfully.

+In particular, you must already have installed the [Anaconda Python distribution](https://www.anaconda.com/products/distribution).

 In fact, the Sector-Coupled Euro-Calliope model is nothing but a set of text (.yaml) and .csv files that can be interpreted and run within a Calliope environment.
 No different from the tutorials suggested above, only much larger and more detailed.

 ## Download and setup

 Before continuing, if you are on Windows, download and run the installer for the [git version control system]([https://git-scm.com/](https://git-scm.com/download/win)), which is not available on Windows by default.

+In addition, to speed up the various installation steps below, we will install "mamba", a faster version of the "conda" package manager for the Anaconda distribution.
+To do so, run this command in a terminal window:

+`conda install -c conda-forge mamba`

 There are various ways to download the Sector-Coupled Euro-Calliope model and set up a suitable Calliope environment for using and running it.